robert17/iotf-rtd/docs/gateways/java.rst

 Publish Gateway event using user-defined quality of service
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Events can be published at higher MQTT quality of servive levels, but these events may take slower than QoS level 0, because of the extra confirmation of receipt.
+Events can be published at higher MQTT quality of service levels, but these events may take slower than QoS level 0, because of the extra confirmation of receipt.

 .. code:: java